Colorado SB25-003 · In effect since August 1, 2026

 You’re unaffected.
 SB25-003 applies only to purchases and transfers on or after August 1, 2026.
 Anything lawfully in your possession before that date is grandfathered — no card, no course, no registration required to keep it.

-Come shoot with us — then let’s get you squared away before the deadline.
+Come shoot with us — then let’s get you squared away.

 1